-The sea water system must be flushed with fresh water to prevent the build-up of deposits and salt crystals.
-It must also be conserved when the boat is laid up.
+The raw water system must be flushed with fresh water, to prevent deposits and salt crystals from building up inside it.
+It must also be conserved when the boat is laid up for winter/out of season storage so that it is protected from internal corrosion.